 Work/Study Programs (On-Campus Employment)

-If you are interested in positions with the Work/Study program, Leadership, Engagement and Ambassadorship program (LEAP) and Research at York (RAY) for Fall/Winter 2025-2026, you will now need to apply through the Work Study Application
+If you are interested in positions with the Work/Study program, Leadership, Engagement, and Ambassador program (LEAP) and Research at York (RAY) for Fall/Winter 2025-2026, you will be able to apply through the Work/Study Eligibility Application.

 placeholder - card module